 It’s likely you’ll already have an itinerary for the wedding itself – that is, the ceremony and reception – but remember to allow plenty of time beforehand for getting ready and dealing with any last-minute issues that might crop up.

-Make sure you’re aware of any important timings – such as the time you need to arrive and leave the venue – and allot plenty of time to taking photos!
+Make sure you’re aware of any important timings – such as the time you need to arrive and leave the venue – and allow plenty of time to take photos!

 18. Don’t have hen and stag do’s the night before the wedding!